 When reflecting on all that I learned over those 2 days, I came to a concerning realization:

-You, my reader, are not a fighter.
+You are not a fighter.

 And that's a problem.

 Why?
 Because the fight is most likely coming to you.

 Here are the stats, provided by the Federal Bureau of Investigation (F.B.I.):